 To enable quantitative analysis of the methylation patterns within individual MHBs across many samples, we needed a single metric to define the methylated pattern of multiple CpG sites within each block.
 Ideally this metric should not only be a function of the average methylation level for all of the CpG sites in the block, but it should also be able to capture the pattern of co-methylation on single DNA molecules [AU: Sentence edited for clarity.
 Ok?].
 Therefore, we defined MHL as the weighted mean of the fraction of fully methylated haplotypes and substrings at different lengths (i.e., all possible substrings; Online Methods).
 As compared to the other metrics used in the literature (methylation level, methylation entropy, epi-polymorphism and haplotype counts), the MHL is capable of distinguishing blocks that have the same average levels of methylation [AU: ok as edited?] but various degrees of coordinated methylation (Fig. 2).
 In addition, the MHL is bounded between 0 and 1, which allows for direct comparison of different regions across many data sets.

 We next asked whether treating MHBs as individual genomic features and performing quantitative analysis based on the MHL would provide an advantage over previous approaches that used [AU: Ok as edited?] individual CpG sites or weighted (or unweighted) averaging of multiple CpG sites in certain genomic windows.
 Therefore, we clustered 65 WGBS data sets (including four additional colon and lung cancer WGBS sets15) from human solid tissues on the basis of the MHL.
 Unsupervised clustering with the 15% most-variable MHBs showed that, regardless of the data sources, samples of the same tissue origin clustered together (Fig. 3a), whereas cancer samples and stem cell samples showed patterns distinct from those of human adult tissues.
-Primary component analysis (PCA) [AU: PCA Correct as defined?] on all MHBs yielded a similar pattern (Supplementary Fig. 5).
+Principle component analysis (PCA) [AU: PCA Correct as defined?] on all MHBs yielded a similar pattern (Supplementary Fig. 5).
 To identify a subset of MHBs for effective clustering of human somatic tissues, we calculated a tissue specific index (TSI) for each MHB.
-Feature selection using random forest1 [AU: What is “random forest”?
+Feature selection using random forests analysis1 [AU: What is “random forest”?
 Software, analysis?
 Please clarify.] identified a set of 1,365 tissue-specific MHBs (Supplementary Table 3) that could predict tissue type at an accuracy of 0.89 (95% confidence interval (CI): 0.84–0.93), although several tissue types shared rather similar cell compositions (i.e., muscle versus heart).
-Using these MHBs, we compared the performance between MHL, average methylation fraction (AMF) in the MHBs and all individual CpG methylation fraction [AU: Should this be “fractions”? or “fraction of all individually methylated CpGs”?
+Using these MHBs, we compared the performance between MHL, average methylation fraction (AMF) in the MHBs and individual CpG methylation fraction [AU: Should this be “fractions”? or “fraction of all individually methylated CpGs”?
 Please clarify.]
 (IMF).
-MHL and AMF provided similar tissue specificity [AU: Not very clear how or what this means.
+MHL and AMF provided similar levels of tissue specificity [AU: Not very clear how or what this means.
 Please rephrase to clarify.], whereas the MHL had a lower noise (background: 0.29; 95% CI: 0.23–0.35) than the AMF (background: 0.4; 95% CI: 0.32–0.48).
 Clustering based on individual CpGs in the blocks had the worst performance, which might be due to the higher biological or technical variability of individual CpG sites (Fig. 3c).
-Thus, block-level analysis based on the MHL is more advantageous than that using single-CpG sites or local averaging of multiple CpG sites in distinguishing tissue types.
+Thus, block-level analysis based on the MHL is more advantageous than using single-CpG sites or local averaging of multiple CpG sites in distinguishing tissue types.
 [AU: Sentence was edited for clarity.
 Ok – as originally meant?]